How a Vegetarian Diet Provides Enough Protein

 • By combining different plant foods, you can get the full spectrum of amino acids — effectively creating complete proteins from vegetarian sources.

 You don’t need to eat all nine amino acids in one bite — but pairing certain foods within a day, or even a meal, helps meet your body’s needs.
-Here are some classic and accessible plant-based combinations:
+Here are some classic and accessible vegetarian combinations that you’ll find time-tested within the history of many cultures.

 • Grains + Legumes

-• Examples: Rice and lentils, whole grain bread and hummus, corn tortillas and black beans, barley and split peas
+• Examples: Rice and mung dal, whole grain bread and chickpea stew, corn tortillas and black beans, barley and lentils

 • Why it works: Grains are low in lysine but high in methionine; legumes are the opposite.
 Together, they complement each other.